 An HE AP may send an NDP Feedback Report Poll Trigger frame with the type subfield set to "0" for "resource request".

 If the Feedback Type subfield in the User Info field of the NDP Feedback Report Poll Trigger frame is set to 0 for "resource request", a STA that is scheduled may send an NDP feedback report response in order to signal to the AP that it has packets in its queues and would like to be triggered in UL MU.
+If the STA does not have a resource request to make or does not have any non-zero buffer status to report, if shall not respond to the NDP Feedback Report Poll trigger frame, unless if the resource request buffer threshold is set to 0, in which case it may respond with FEEDBACK. (#12063, #14132)

-Each STA that is scheduled is assigned an RU_TONE_SET, a STARTING_STS_NUM and an RU_TONE_SET of 12 tones to transmit a FEEDBACK_STATUS bit.(#7108)
+Each STA that is scheduled is assigned a STARTING_STS_NUM and an RU_TONE_SET_INDEX to transmit a FEEDBACK_STATUS bit.(#7108)

 The meaning of the FEEDBACK_STATUS bit is defined in Table 27-1 (FEEDBACK_STATUS description):